R365 Payments Service

 This added service delivers payments to each of your vendors using the best available payment method, whether that be check, ACH, virtual credit card (vCard), based on the needs of you and your vendor.
 This article provides an overview of the R365 Payments service.
 To learn more about how R365 Payments helps protect your financial data, see Security and Fraud Prevention with R365 Payments.

-Reach out to your CSM or R365 Support to learn more about how this service can enhance your R365 experience.
+Reach out to your Account Executive to learn more about how this service can enhance your R365 experience.

 System changes